Finally, a ‘blog’ on a blog site! Imagine!

 A book that shared emotional stories would have been perfect.
 It might have guided me to see experiences I did not know to look for.
 If only I had not taken so long to look at life with new eyes and a more nurturing heart.
 And so I felt the need to become a storyteller, to unmask incidents and tidbits, emotions and experiences, that might help caregivers understand the need to reach out for support waiting for them.

-So I wrote one, and then two, and then… the Accepting the Gift of Caregiving series of books, “Is There Any Ice Cream?” and “Did You Hide the Cookies?
+So I wrote one, and then two … Accepting the Gift of Caregiving series of books, Is There Any Ice Cream? and Did You Hide the Cookies?
 And then this blog of the same name as the series of books.

 As I sit here, I know My Love is in the latter stages of his Alzheimer’s years.
 The horrors of the impact of multiple diseases in those earlier years have faded.
 I still grieve as I recognize what is gone.
 But I can take time to reflect and find joy in little incidents of day to day, as my brain begins to download to my fingers and the keyboard once again.

 Blog Posts (c) 2020 Judith Allen Shone